KevGomez/sswe-therapia/README.md

 ### Therapist Portal

 - Create new availability slots by specifying date and time
+- Create multiple slots at once by specifying a time range and slot duration
+- View complete schedule with filtering options for available and booked slots
+- Cancel bookings directly from the schedule view
-- View existing slots for specific dates
+- View statistics about available and booked slots
-- Monitor booking status of all slots

 ### Client Portal

-- Search for available slots by therapist and date
+- Search for therapists with availability on specific dates
+- View therapist availability statistics
-- Book appointments with one-click booking
+- Book appointments with a selected therapist
-- Cancel existing bookings

-Access the UI by navigating to `http://0.0.0.0:5001/` in your web browser after starting the application.
+- See real-time updates of available slots

 ## API Endpoints